Eduardo Quintero (diplomat): Constitutional Convention exposé

 Among the people accused in Quintero's statement was First Lady Imelda Marcos.
 This piece of information quickly fueled and reaffirmed allegations made by the public and members of the convention alike that the President was using the convention as a ploy to evade the term-limits set in the previous constitution enabling him to stay in power beyond the 8 years previously prescribed.
 Among debated proposals in the convention that would have drastically impacted the political career of the Marcoses and which may have sparked the bribery's orchestration in the first place were a discussed shift to a parliamentary system of government that would have enabled the President to run as Prime Minister unrestricted by term limits and a proposal filed as a continuation of a previous resolution that narrowly failed to be included in the convention's enabling law that would have called for the convention to adopt a provision barring Marcos or his wife from pursuing public office in the upcoming elections.

 A day after the release of Quintero's statement, the President went on air as well as live TV to denounce the expose and Quintero.
 Later, Leyte congressman Artemio Mate whose wife was tagged by Quintero as a "principal" in the scandal along with the First Lady issued an affidavit claiming Quintero was a bribe-taker.
 Elias Asuncion, Judge of the Court of First Instance of Leyte and a province mate of Marcos from Ilocos Norte, issued a search warrant that enabled National Bureau of Investigation agents to raid Quintero's house in the Manila district of Sta.
 Ana.
 The NBI subsequently raided his house and alleged they found P379,320 in an unlocked cabinet.
 The implication being that Quintero received the money from the Marcos opposition in exchange for fabricating an expose.
 Months after the scandal, the President would place the entirety of the Philippines under Martial Law, beginning the country's era of dictatorship.

 After his death, the Supreme Court of the Philippines vindicated Quintero when finally in 1988 it ruled that the NBI raid on his house was orchestrated "from beginning to end" to destroy him.

-Later life
+Later life and death

 In 1977, after being allowed to quietly return to his home province of Leyte, he left for the United States of America with his family.
 There he kept in touch with Filipinos who fled from the country after the declaration of Martial Law and wrote a book which was to be entitled "The Envelopes of Imelda Marcos."
 The manuscript was never published.
 He would later die at the age of 84 in San Francisco.

 Honors

-He is honored as one of the martyrs of Martial Law whose names are inscribed on the Wall of Remembrance at the Bantayog ng mga Bayani (lit.
-Memorial of the Heroes) in Quezon City.
+For his efforts in exposing corruption in the Constitutional Convention, Quintero is honored as one of the martyrs and heroes of Martial Law whose names are inscribed on the Wall of Remembrance at the Bantayog ng mga Bayani (lit.
+Monument of Heroes) in Quezon City.
+He was inducted in 1997.